-43 Dead Game of Thrones TV Characters Who Are Still Alive in the Books
+59 Dead Game of Thrones TV Characters Who Are Still Alive in the Books

 One of the major book-to-show changes made by Game of Thrones is a complete overhaul of the character of Robb Stark’s wife.
 In the books, she’s Jeyne Westerling, the daughter of one of Stark’s minor vassals.
 In the show, she’s Talisa, a noblewoman from the foreign land of Volantis.
-Whatever the specifics about Mrs. King of the North, in the show she’s dead—memorably killed during the Red Wedding—and in the books she’s alive, mourning her late husband and possibly (according to some fans) carrying his child.
+Whatever the specifics about Mrs. King in the North, in the show she’s dead—memorably killed during the Red Wedding—and in the books she’s alive, mourning her late husband and possibly (according to some fans) carrying his child.

 This one’s a bit iffy, because if you believe a popular fan theory, Jojen Reed—one of Bran Stark’s traveling companions and the one who taught him about his supernatural powers—is actually dead in the books.
-In the show, however, it’s a sure thing: the season four finale saw him get stabbed multiple times by a zombie skeleton (a “wight,” in Thrones parlance), before his sister Meera mercy killed him by slitting his throat.
+In the show, however, it’s a sure thing: the season four finale saw him get stabbed multiple times by a zombie skeleton (a wight, in Thrones parlance), before his sister Meera mercy killed him by slitting his throat.
 Oh, and then his body was blown up.
 This character is no more.
 He has ceased to be!

 Game of Thrones book readers were shocked when season four’s penultimate episode, “The Watchers on the Wall,” saw Jon Snow’s close friends Pyp and Grenn killed during the battle between the Night’s Watch and the Wildling army of Mayce Rayder.
 They’re still around as of A Dance with Dragons, serving at Castle Black and freezing their butts off.

-In one of Game of Thrones’ more gruesome scenes (and there have been a fair number of those), season five’s penultimate episode saw Stannis Baratheon burn his teenage daughter Shireen at the stake as an offering to the god R’hllor, who counts sacrifices of those with king’s blood among his very, very favorite things.
+In one of Game of Thrones’s more gruesome scenes (and there have been a fair number of those), season five’s penultimate episode saw Stannis Baratheon burn his teenage daughter Shireen at the stake as an offering to the god R’hllor, who counts sacrifices of those with king’s blood among his very, very favorite things.
 In the books, Shireen and her mother Selyse are still at Castle Black, while Stannis and his army are snowed in several days’ march from their intended destination of Winterfell.
 Showrunners Weiss and Benioff have implied that Shireen’s show fate is what eventually happens to her in the books, though if that’s true, the specifics of her death may change.

 Irri’s death, as revealed in a deleted scene, came at the hands of fellow handmaiden Doreah, who had secretly been conspiring against her Khaleesi with the merchant prince Xaro Xhoan Daxos.
 As punishment, Daenerys locks the pair of them in Xaro’s vault, leaving them to die.
-In the books, while Doreah’s dead (of a wasting disease), Xaro’s still around to be a pain in Daenerys’ queenly neck.
+In the books, while Doreah’s dead (of a wasting disease), Xaro’s still around to be a pain in Daenerys’s queenly neck.
 In book five, he pops up in Meereen to try and bribe her into going to Westeros and stop messing around with the slave trade.
 She refuses, and Qarth declares war on her.

-This character—warlock, bald, purple lips, creepy—is in the same boat as Xaro Xhoan Daxos: They were both part of season two’s Qarth storyline, they both conspired to steal Daenerys’ dragons, they both died in the show (Pyat Pree was burned alive, which is just what happens when you mess with dragons), and they are both still alive and nursing major chips on their shoulders in the books.
-Pyat, a minor character, hasn’t actually been present for three books now, though Xaro mentions to Daenerys in book five that his warlock bud is still very much alive and plans to get revenge against her for burning the House of the Undying to the ground.
+This character—warlock, bald, purple lips, creepy—is in the same boat as Xaro Xhoan Daxos: They were both part of season 2’s Qarth storyline, they both conspired to steal Dany's dragons, they both died in the show (Pyat Pree was burned alive, which is just what happens when you mess with dragons), and they are both still alive and nursing major chips on their shoulders in the books.
+Pyat, a minor character, hasn’t actually been present for several books now, though Xaro mentions to Daenerys in book five that his warlock bud is still very much alive and plans to get revenge against her for burning the House of the Undying to the ground.

-Fans of Barristan Selmy who were upset by his tragic death midway through season five can take refuge in the original books, where the former knight and hardcore Daenerys supporter wasn’t slain by the group of insurgents known as the Sons of the Harpy.
+Fans of Barristan Selmy who were upset by his tragic death midway through season 5 can take refuge in the original books, where the former knight and hardcore Daenerys supporter wasn’t slain by the group of insurgents known as the Sons of the Harpy.
 Instead, book-Barristan assumes the title the “Hand of the Queen” after Daenerys disappears from Meereen and does his best to keep the city standing while his sovereign is away.
-He has a particularly hard time dealing with Daenerys’ husband, Hizdahr zo Loraq, who, oh yeah …
+He has a particularly hard time dealing with Daenerys’s husband, Hizdahr zo Loraq, who, oh yeah …

 … is also not dead in the books—though a scene in the penultimate episode of season five had him stabbed to death by the Sons of the Harpy.